sad-boy-uoa/catalystcloud-docs/source/tutorials/basics/the-basics-of-catalyst-cloud.rst

 .. image:: assets/access_methods.png

 To rent resources on Catalyst Cloud, you provision services.
-Catalyst Cloud services are pieces of hardware that we have in one of our data centers, that we make easy and convinent to use by controling them with OpenStack.
+Catalyst Cloud services are pieces of hardware and software that we have in one of our data centers, that we make easy and convinent to use by controling them with OpenStack.

-By exposing our hardware as services, we remove a lot of complexity from your day to day work.
+By exposing our hardware and software as services, we remove a lot of complexity from your day to day work.
 For example: you need to give a server it's own static IP address.
 You open a terminal and run:

 .. code-block:: console